roblanf/sarscov2phylo/README.md

 # Quickstart

-Get the latest GISAID data (full length and high coverage) in a single fasta file, e.g. `gisaid.fa`
+1. Get the latest GISAID data (full length and high coverage) in a single fasta file, e.g. `gisaid.fa`

-Then you can trim the UTRs like this:
+2. Trim the UTRs like this:

 `sh trim_seqs.sh -i gisaid.fa -o trimmed.fa -t 8`

-Following that, you can align the K most dissimilar sequences (after disregarding any with >10 ambiguities after trimming) like this:
+3. Align the K most dissimilar sequences:

 `sh align_k_dissimilar.sh -i trimmed.fa -o aln_k.fa -k 100`

-Excluding sequences with ambiguities helps build a higher-quality alignment of the k most dissimilar sequences.
+In the final step we first exclude GISAID sequence with >10 ambiguities, because this helps build a higher-quality alignment of the k most dissimilar sequences.
 Otherwise we end up selecting the lower quality sequences.

-So far this should:

-* rapidly trim the UTRs from all the sequences (`trimmed.fa`)
-* create an alignment of the k=100 most divergent sequences (`aln_k.fa`)

 Next steps